 To finish this Cheesecake, you can also make my 3 Ingredients Raspberry Sauce to pour over each slice!

 For this Passionfruit and Raspberry Cheesecake recipe, you will need a classic Cheesecake Tin.
-I always recommend using a Tin with Removable Edges instead of a traditional cake tin, as I explained in my Peach and Almond Olive Oil Cake recipe.
+I always recommend using a Springform Pan instead of a traditional cake tin, as I explained in my Peach and Almond Olive Oil Cake recipe.

 The tin I used was quite large so the Cheesecake turned out relatively thin, but you can simply use a smaller Cheesecake Tin to create a higher cake.
 Only keep in mind that the cake will probably need to bake for longer if higher!